 Well, just like writers, traders get these blocks too.
 They’re called Trader’s blocks.

-If this ever happens to you, it’s important you remember that you’re not alone and there’s lots of other traders out there going through the same thing.
+If this ever happens to you, it’s important you remember that you’re not alone and there are lots of other traders out there going through the same thing.

 Don’t automatically think the worst.
-Instead, take some time for yourself, relax and try not let it worry you too much.
+Instead, take some time for yourself, relax, and try not to let it worry you too much.

 Let’s go over some tips that will help you deal with the trader’s block when it comes.